khalidCoding/website-to-android-application/README.md

-Convert web site to android application using kotlin and android studio and webView technology
+Convert web site to android application using kotlin webView technology

-Firebase and google-services.json
+### Firebase and google-services.json
 Setup Firebase and Download the google-services.json and put it in the corresponding folder.

 The app currently using Firebase Messaging Service .
 More information can be obtained by watching this tutorial